hamideh-h/nfdixcs-orkg-importer/readme.md

 - The ORKG resource uses the correct template: `R1563436`
 - Required fields (identifier, contributor roles) are present
 - Optional fields (concept DOI, version string, relations, provenance, dates) are mapped correctly
-- Contributor roles are created and linked properly (via P183174), even though the Python template API does not handle that field internally
+- Contributor roles are created and linked properly (via P183174),

 In other words:
 **You feed it a JSON file → it creates fully structured NFDIxCS metadata in ORKG automatically.**